 - Switzerland is one of the world's leading banking centres.

-- There are around 250 banks in Switzerland, including canton, regional and stock-exchange banks, but the sector is dominated by Switzerland's two largest commercial banks: UBS and Credit Suisse.
-There are also 76 foreign-controlled banks and 23 branches of foreign banks.
+- There are around 250 banks in Switzerland, including canton, regional and savings banks, and stock-exchange banks, but the sector is dominated by Switzerland's two largest commercial banks: UBS and Credit Suisse.
+There are also 74 foreign-controlled banks and 23 branches of foreign banks.

-- Switzerland's foreign-exchange market has an average daily turnover of USD156 billion (Bank for International Settlements triennial global survey 2016).
+- Switzerland's foreign-exchange market has an average daily turnover of USD275 billion (Bank for International Settlements Triennial Central Bank Survey 2019).

 - Switzerland has a very active debt market with both government and corporate bonds widely available.
 The market is dominated by corporate issuers, with foreign issuers accounting for a greater market share than domestic ones.
 Yields on Swiss government bonds are currently negative.